Stockholm Arlanda Airport: Terminal 4

-Terminal 4 (gates C30–C44, also now known as Terminal 5 - C Gates) was inaugurated in 1983 by King Carl XVI Gustaf and Queen Silvia.
+Terminal 4 (gates C30–C44, now known as Terminal 5 - C Gates) was inaugurated in 1983 by King Carl XVI Gustaf and Queen Silvia.
 Initially named Inrikes 1 ("Domestic 1"), it was designed to handle domestic flights.
 Terminal 4 takes the form of a single pier and features 14 aircraft parking stands with passenger bridges.
 Today Terminal 4 is primarily used by low-cost airlines such as Ryanair and Wizzair.

 In 1984, Linjeflyg and Scandinavian Airlines (SAS) relocated all operations from Stockholm Bromma Airport to the new terminal at Arlanda to consolidate their domestic and international departures.
 Due to its increasing popularity, the terminal soon became too small.
 To address this, Inrikes 2 (now named Terminal 2) was established in 1990 for SAS, which moved all its domestic flights from Inrikes 1 to the new terminal.

 Due to the 1990–1994 Swedish financial crisis, SAS returned to Terminal 4 in 1992, and the two carriers once again shared the terminal.
 In the same year, Inrikes 1 was renamed Terminal 4.
 Since 1999, Terminal 4 has been served by the Arlanda South Station, a station for the Arlanda Express, connecting the terminal with Stockholm Central Station and Arlanda North Station at Terminal 5.
 In 2006, Terminal 4 underwent a major renovation, the first significant update since its construction in 1983.

+Merger with Terminal 5

 The terminal was closed in spring 2020 due to the COVID-19 pandemic and reopened in June 2022, primarily serving Ryanair.
-During its closure, an airside walkway was constructed, linking Terminal 4 with Terminal 5, allowing them to operate as a single terminal.
+During its closure, an airside walkway was constructed beneath Sky City, linking Terminal 4 with Terminal 5, allowing them to operate as a single terminal.

-Terminal 4 does not have passport control, customs facilities or baggage reclaim facilities.
-Passengers on non-Schengen flights, check in and pass through security at Terminal 4 but proceed to a non-Schengen gate within Terminal 5 for passport control and departure.
-Similarly, all arriving passengers are routed via the airside walkway to Terminal 5 for customs clearance and baggage reclaim.
+As of 2026, Terminal 4 does not have check in, baggage handling, security control, passport control, customs or baggage reclaim facilities.
+Prior to this, departing passengers could check in and pass through security in Terminal 4 before proceeding to their assigned gates, including non Schengen gates located in Terminal 5.
+All arriving passengers were routed via the airside walkway to Terminal 5 for customs clearance and baggage reclaim.

+In October 2025, the airport operator Swedavia closed all passenger check in, baggage handling and security control facilities in Terminal 4 and transferred these functions to Terminal 5.
+As part of the reorganisation, check in for Ryanair and Wizz Air was relocated to Terminal 5, and all departing passengers began using the security control there.